conorholds/agent-database-tools/README.md

 1. Check if PostgreSQL 16 client tools are installed
 2. Install or upgrade to PostgreSQL 16 if needed (using brew on macOS or apt-get/yum on Linux)
+3. Check if MongoDB tools are installed and install them if needed
-3. Update your shell profile to include the PostgreSQL 16 path
+4. Update your shell profile to include the required paths
-4. Install DB Tools dependencies
+5. Install DB Tools dependencies
-5. Make the tool available globally
+6. Make the tool available globally

 After installation, you may need to run `source ~/.zshrc` (or your appropriate shell profile) to update your PATH in the current shell.

-> **Note:** The script is configured to install PostgreSQL 16 client tools by default, which is required for connecting to PostgreSQL 16 servers.
-If you need to connect to a different PostgreSQL version, you can edit the `PG_TARGET_VERSION` variable in the install.sh script.

 ## Configuring for AI Agent Use